Klipper3d/klipper/docs/Sensorless_Homing.md

 ```

 The above snippet configures a TMC2130 for the stepper on the X axis.
 Make sure to fill in the missing values based on your configuration.

+If you have a CoreXY machine, you can configure one stepper driver for X and the other for Y homing as you would on a cartesian printer.

 The `diag1_pin` of the TMC2130 is configured as open-collector pin.
 This means, the stepper driver pulls the pin low to indicate a stalled motor (active low) and the pin must be inverted by adding a `!` in front of the pin name.
 Further, you need a pull-up resistor on the connection.
 If your PCB has no external pull-up, you can enable the internal pull-up of your MCU by adding a `^` in front of the pin name.
 The resulting line might look like this: